 Michael Cargill has over 35 years of firearms experience in the military and private sector combined.
 He was born and raised in Florida, where after high school he joined the U.S. Army, achieving the rank of Sergeant.
 As a licensed instructor, Michael has taught more than 50,000 people the required material to obtain Texas private security and handgun licenses.
 Over more than 12 years, he has a greater than 99% student success rate.
-Michael is the owner of Central Texas Gun Works (CTGW), a U.S. Federal Firearms License (FFL) dealer.
+Michael is the owner of Central Texas Gun Works (CTGW), a U.S. Federal Firearms Licensed (FFL) dealer.
 He frequently speaks about firearms in person and on film, television, and radio, including the Come And Talk It radio show that he produces and hosts.
 Michael resides in Austin, Texas.

 SMALL BUSINESS OWNER